malakdahroug/Mech_Teaching_Mate/README.md

 - removing one of the conditions within an IF statement

 ### Version 7.0.0
-- Implemented error generation by reusing the previous error generator logics.
+- further developed the error generator and re-used the previous error generator logics.

 ---